RomaKulyk/project-running_app/backlog.rst

 SQLite is an in-process library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.

+TO-DO_22 - add possibility to enter running data for certain date.

 TO-DO_23 - update input_data function to allow enter only reasonable data into the QLineEdit fields for password and login.

 TO-DO_24 - As a user of an app I would like to have possibility to see the running data from five last runs.

+TO-DO_25 - As a developer of an app I would like to have possibility to see the backlog im markdown format.

+TO-D0_26 - As a developer of an app I would like to have data_form.py file to be splitted in several smoller files.

+TO-DO_27 - as a user of RunningApp I would like to enter data into "QLineEdits" fields by clicking "Enter" button.

 GIT-COMMANDS